MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/rms-client-deployment-notes.md

 When you use this folder, there is no special naming convention required except that the templates should be issued by the RMS server or service and they must have the  .xml file name extension.
 For example, Contoso-Confidential.xml or Contoso-ReadOnly.xml are valid names.

-## AD RMS Only: Limiting the RMS Client to Use Trusted AD RMS Servers
+## AD RMS only: Limiting the RMS client to use trusted AD RMS servers
 The RMS client can be limited to using only specific trusted AD RMS servers by making the following changes to the Windows registry on local computers.

 **To enable limiting RMS client to use only trusted AD RMS servers**